Maybe Today, Maybe Tomorrow: Release and promotion

 With the announcement of the line up change on 5 June 2012 the band released the first single from the album, "Bleed".
 The song was uploaded to their YouTube to stream as well as made a free download.
 BBC Radio 1 DJ Zane Lowe said the song is "Easlily the best thing the band have ever done."
 The second single "The Road" was streamed exclusively through Revolver magazine's website on 6 August 2012.
 Two days prior to the single's stream, the band released a video of the making of the music video for "The Road".
 The song was made Q magazine's "Track of the Day".
 On 30 August the band debuted a third track, "Golden Gate", as promotion for the album by making it available to stream on YouTube, but was released exclusively through German website Stage Load.

 Leading up to the release of the album the band planned a seven-date tour of Germany between 5 and 15 September 2012.
 As part of the ongoing promotion for the album the band supported Lostprophets on their British tour in November.

+"The Road" was featured in the soundtrack for the 2012 revival of Need for Speed: Most Wanted.